-I love Christmas.
-It’s one thing I’ll never let go of from my childhood.
-Continuing from last week’s post, the gifts are gradually being tucked under the “tree” for the those deployed, and we’re continuing keeping up the Christmas spirit.
+I’m one of those adults that’s like a big kid at Christmas.
+It’s one thing I refuse to let go of from my childhood.
+Following up from last week’s post, the gifts are gradually being tucked under the “tree” for those unable to be with their families this Christmas, and we’re continuing to keep up the Christmas spirit.

 Here’s the Army rendition of the 1986 Merry Christmas, My Friend poem written by Former Lance Corporal James M. Schmidt, then stationed at Marine Barracks, Washington D.C..